-Equity, Diversity and Inclusion: a Message from the Chair and Executive Director of PCMCH
+Equity, Diversity and Inclusion: a Message from the Executive Director and Governing Council Chair of PCMCH

-The achievement of equity, diversity and inclusion (EDI) within Ontario’s reproductive and child health system is a high priority for PCMCH.
-PCMCH has a strong commitment to addressing EDI, not only within PCMCH, but also in how care is provided in the reproductive and child health system.
+The achievement of equity, diversity and inclusion (EDI) within Ontario’s perinatal and child health system is a high priority for PCMCH.
+PCMCH has a strong commitment to addressing EDI, not only within PCMCH, but also in how care is provided in the perinatal and child health system.

 Ontario is home to individuals from many diverse groups.
 According to the 2016 census, Ontario has the largest Indigenous population (374,395) in Canada and 3.9 million Ontarians self-identified as a visible minority.
 In addition, there is remarkable diversity in gender identification, geographic location, language, culture and lived experience across Ontario.